Skip to content

 We will leverage Interfolio delivered functionality where possible.

-We will configure the FIS to leverage Interfolio processes and capabilities.
-This will support increased optimization throughout the institution.
-The new FIS will provide security for data and empower access to needed data.
+We configured the FIS to leverage Interfolio processes and capabilities.
+This supports increased optimization throughout the institution.
+The FIS provides security for data and empower access to needed data.

 Embracing community engagement and change